mattjang96/Dungeon-Escape/README.md

 ## Gameplay
 On your quest to escape the dungeon, monsters stand in your way!

-Slay them for a chance to break for freedom ... or be trapped forever!
+But first, you must rescue baby dragons for a chance to break for freedom ... or be trapped forever!

 ## Technology